AJAMData/Superstore-Dataset-Dashboards/README.md

 ## Overview

 Having recently left my role as a Senior Data Analyst at Feefo I was given permission to use our Looker instance to create a portfolio dashboard project.
 Having used the Superstore dataset when learning Tableau nearly 5 years ago I decided to revisit it.
-The priority here has been to evidence my undertsanding of the whole Looker ecosystem from modelling to visualisation.
+The priority here has been to evidence my understanding of the whole Looker ecosystem from modelling to visualisation.

 The scope of this project is very limited, I only had a very short amount of time before losing access to the team's Looker instance.
 To allow for a quick build the main purpose of this dashboard is to communicate my ability to utilise views, explores and Looks for functional dashboards.
 For speed I have created a 'combined' dimension table, which although not correctly normalised allows me to demonstrate joining a dimension view in the model alongside a simple fact view.